Cognitive Behavioural Therapy (CBT)

 Today, CBT is extensively studied and proven effective for various mental conditions such as anxiety, depression, eating disorders, insomnia, OCD, panic disorder, PTSD, and substance use disorder.
 Additionally, CBT is empirically supported for substance use disorders, promoting self-control and coping skills.

-Negative feelings and thoughts about a situation can gradually impact our behavior towards it, resulting in recurring patterns.
-Cognitive Behavioral Therapy (CBT) helps identify the interconnected links between thoughts, feelings, behaviors, and physical sensations that contribute to increased anxiety and depression.
+Negative feelings and thoughts about a situation can gradually impact our behaviour towards it, resulting in recurring patterns.
+Cognitive Behavioural Therapy (CBT) helps identify the interconnected links between thoughts, feelings, behaviours, and physical sensations that contribute to increased anxiety and depression.

 CBT Techniques for Anxiety